intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

   network operators.

-* Smartphone application usage changed, with fastest growth in COVID-19, remote working, e-learning, wellness, education, remote health consultation, and social shared experience applications.
+* Smartphone application usage changed, with fastest growth in apps related to COVID-19 tracking and information, remote working, e-learning, wellness, education, remote health consultation, and social shared experience applications.
 Biggest decreases were in travel and booking, ride hailing, location, and parking applications.